code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/faq.md

 Teachers being paid directly by Code.org can select from the following payment options.
 <br/>
 <br/>
 **Direct deposit:** This is the fastest and easiest way to get paid.
-When registering through the [educator information form](https://code.org/educate/educatorinfo)* displayed at the end of phase 1 pd, teachers input the requested bank account information and their stipend will be placed directly into their bank account on the aforementioned day.
+When registering through the [educator information form](https://code.org/educate/educatorinfo)* displayed at the end of phase 1 pd, teachers input the requested bank account information and their stipend will be placed directly into their bank account within 10 days of the close of the payment cycle.

 **You may receive a message saying that "you can only submit one entry for this form", if you feel like the information that you orignally entered was not correct then you can email [PD@code.org](PD@code.org) and we will be happy to assist you.*